singhster7/singhster7/README.md

 <h3>
  Hello there! , I am Sanil,
- A Final Year Student at Kalinga Institute of Industrial Technology, India.
+ A Final Year Student at Kalinga Institute of Industrial Technology,India.
 </h3>
 <strong>
  I specialise in Frontend Web Development and have strong grasp of JavaScript Concepts as well as it's frameworks like React and NextJS.